Most developers have never seen a domain model, only a data model.

 To do that, we present four key design patterns:

-If you’d like a picture of where we’re going, take a look at A component diagram for our app at the end of Building an Architecture to Support Domain Modeling, but don’t worry if none of it makes sense yet!
+If you’d like a picture of where we’re going, take a look at A component diagram for our app at the end of [part1], but don’t worry if none of it makes sense yet!
 We introduce each box in the figure, one by one, throughout this part of the book.

 We also take a little time out to talk about coupling and abstractions, illustrating it with a simple example that shows how and why we choose our abstractions.